rhoerbe/maicoctl/README.md

 The intended use is to execute the program in regular intervals, such as 60 minutes.

+main.py will write to a log file, whereas mqtt.py will publish messages via mqtt.

 ## Maico

 Maico's WS 320 is the central unit for a whole-house ventilation system.